david-wei-01001/Leetcode/README.md

 # Achievements

-- The runtime of my solution to Medium #7 beats 100% of C ++ submissions
+- The runtime of my solution to the following beats 100% of C ++ submissions:
+    - \#2073 Time Needed to Buy Tickets
+    - \#7 Reverse Integer

 # Solved Problems

 ## Easy

 - \#1704 Determine if String Halves Are Alike
+- \#2073 Time Needed to Buy Tickets

 ## Medium